patito/teaching-my-wife/README.md

 ## Working with Git

 Hum, Do you know who is Linus Torvalds?
 He is an amazing guy, he is the Linux creator and maintainer.
 He also is creator of `git tool`.
 But what is `git`?
-In a simple way it is a system to keep the activity history when we are developing a project.
+In a simple way, it is a system to keep the activity history when we are developing a project.

-If you want to start working in a project the first thing you have to do is clone the project.
-Look the example bellow.
+If you want to start working in a project, the first thing you have to do is clone the project.
+Look the example below.

 ```shell
 $ git clone git@github.com:patito/go-adventure.git
 ```

-Now we have cloned the project we can change it and start working. :D You can use `git status` to see your changes.
+Now we have cloned the project, we can change it and start working. :D You can use `git status` to see your changes.

 ```shell
 bane:go-adventure paulo$ git status